 So, in the beginning of this process of re-framing your day, don’t be too hard on yourself and pick ten intentions you wish to make true, or even stress yourself with how deeply this question needs to be considered.

 Simply take a moment to think of things that make you smile inside, things that make you feel warmer, happier, more connected to others, better about yourself, or simply calm you down.
-Make a list of all these things, chances are, they align with your spirit, and if they do, they reflect your image of yourself.
+Make a list of all these things, chances are, they align with your spirit, and if they do, they reflect the image of you.